enocksmay/enocksmay/README.md

 - 👋 Hi, I’m @enocksmay
 - 👀 I’m interested in programming and web dev
-- 🌱 I’m currently learning python and php
+- 🌱 I’m currently learning python, .NET, C# and PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - send me an email notesenock@gmail.com
-- check out my social profiles using https://flow.page/enocksmay
+- check out my social profiles on facebook, twitter, instagram, linkedin using name @enocksmay

 <!---
 enocksmay/enocksmay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.